LJWatson/website-tink-eleventy/src/posts/2024-08-25-stranger-things-the-first-shadow-with-audio-description.md

 Well, I'm not going to spoil the surprise.

-But I promise you that from the moment the curtain rises, Stranger Things: The First Shadow will get hold of you, pull you in, then it will turn you Upside Down!
+But I promise you that from the moment the curtain rises, Stranger Things: The First Shadow will get hold of you, pull you in, and then it will turn you Upside Down!